stealthycoin/lynk/README.rst

 This means each thread will have its own unique lock object linked logically to the name ``my lock``.
 The threads share a factory, which is bound to the table ``lynk-quickstart``.
-Simply create the lock does not interact with the DynamoDB Tables in any way.
+Simply creating the lock does not interact with the DynamoDB Tables in any way.

 Next each thread tries to acquire the lock.